bacalhau-project/bacalhau/docs/getting-started/architecture.md

 ### Networking

 It is possible to run Bacalhau completely disconnected from the main Bacalhau network, so that you can run private workloads without risking running on public nodes or inadvertantly sharing your data outside of your organization.
-The isolated network will not connect to the public Bacalhau network nor connect to the public IPFS network.
-To do this, we will run IPFS in-process rather than externally.
+The isolated network will not connect to the public Bacalhau network nor connect to a public network.
 Read more on [networking](https://docs.bacalhau.org/next-steps/private-cluster)

 ### Input / Output Volumes

 A job includes the concept of input and output volumes, and the Docker executor implements support for these.
-This means you can specify ipfs CIDs, URLs, as input paths and also write results to an output volume.
+This means you can specify your CIDs, URLs, as input paths and also write results to an output volume.
 This can be seen by the following example:

 ```
 cid=$(ipfs add file.txt)